Hannans

 The level of cultural diversity witnessed in Hannans was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Hannans had above average cultural diversity, with 12.4% speaking a language other than English at home and 25.5% born overseas.
-Christianity was the main religion, comprising 43.8%.
-Islam's representation was slightly higher than Rest of WA, at 1.0%.
+Hannans had a higher than average cultural diversity, with 12.4% of its population speaking a language other than English at home and 25.5% born overseas.
+Christianity was the predominant religion in Hannans, accounting for 43.8%.
+However, Islam showed an overrepresentation at 1.0%, compared to 0.8% across the rest of WA.

 Frequently Asked Questions - Diversity